ashpursglove/Ashs_OBJ_Viewer/README.md

 - MP4 export will quietly fail or complain in its own special way

 Solution:
-- Install FFmpeg, you can download the full build from here [**here**](https://www.gyan.dev/ffmpeg/builds/)
+- Install FFmpeg, you can download the full build from [**here**](https://www.gyan.dev/ffmpeg/builds/)
-- once you have the full build extracted, pop it somewhere permanent and put the path to the bin file in there in your PATH (via sysdm.cpl → Advanced → Environment Variables, you can pop it in user or system, up to you)
+- once you have the full build extracted, pop it somewhere permanent and put the path to the bin file in there in your PATH (via Win + R, sysdm.cpl → Advanced → Environment Variables, you can pop it in user or system, up to you)
 - Make sure `ffmpeg` is accessible from the command line

 GIF export may still work, but MP4 absolutely will not.